Eastern Screech Owl: Pippin

 Injury: Right eye injury

-History: Artemis, a red-phase Eastern Screech Owl, and Pippin, a gray-phase Eastern Screech Owl, came to Audubon Sharon in the same month with permanent eye injuries after being struck by a car.
+History: Artemis, a red-phase Eastern Screech Owl, and Pippin, a gray-phase Eastern Screech Owl, came to Sharon Audubon Center in the same month with permanent eye injuries after being struck by a car.
 Artemis is blind in her right eye due to irreparable damage.
 Pippin lost her left eye completely due to the trauma of the impact.
 They reside together in the same aviary, and are often difficult to spot.

 Eastern Screech Owl (Megascops asio)